General Info – summary

-This variable evergreen Tree has smoothish bark, may reach 30m high.
-Alternate simple Leaves – up to 8 x 4cm have entire margins.
-Small, whitish, regular, scented & 5-merous Flowers develop in terminal clusters in cymose panicles.
-Stamens 5.
-Single 1-locular pistil has a superior ovary from which a small terete style emerges.
-The small Fruit is a drupe with a persistent style on one side.
+This variable evergreen Tree with smoothish bark may reach 20m high.
+Alternate spirally arranged Leaves are simple, with entire margins.
+Small, cream or white, regular, scented and 5-merous Flowers develop in cymose panicles.
+Petals free and have attached stamens.
+1-locular pistil has a superior ovary.
+Small Fruit is a drupe with a small persistent style on one side.
 Seeds may have a coloured aril.

 Description